 Where the sacrament is reserved in a tabernacle which is part of an old high altar, that altar should not be used for the celebration of Mass.
-In order not to distract the attention of the faithful from the altar, the old altar should not be decorated in any special way (GIRM 303).
+In order that the attention of the faithful not be distracted from the altar of celebration, the old altar should not be decorated in any special way.
+(GIRM 303)